How does Medicare work?

 Part C and Part D

 You will need to shop around for a plan that works best for your needs.
-You can either do the work yourself or work with an expert agent who will help guide you to the best decisions for your situation.
+You can either do the work yourself or work with an expert agent who will help guide you to your situation’s best decisions.

 You’ll need several documents and information when you enroll.
 Here’s a handy checklist to give you an idea of what those documents are.